scala/scala3/docs/docs/reference/changed-features/structural-types.md

 The difference is that the type of an anonymous class that does not extend `Selectable` is just formed from the parent type(s) of the class, without adding any refinements.
 Hence, `i3` now has just type `Vehicle` and the selection `i3.range` gives a "member not found" error.

-Note that in Scala 2 all local and anonymous classes could have refinements.
+Note that in Scala 2 all local and anonymous classes could produce values with refined types.
 But members defined by such refinements could be selected only with the language import `reflectiveCalls`.